kundupro/GENMETA/README.md

-# MetaG
+# GENMETA
-This file provides guidelines for implementing generalized meta-analysis(GMeta)
+This file provides guidelines for implementing generalized meta-analysis(GENMETA)

 STEP:1
 Download the zip file and extract the files into a folder.
 Make that folder as the current working directory.

-For example, if the path to the folder containing the files is “~/Documents/MetaG”
+For example, if the path to the folder containing the files is “~/Documents/GENMETA”
-then to make the current directory as GMeta, type in the following in the R Console
+then to make the current directory as GENMETA, type in the following in the R Console

-setwd("~/Documents/MetaG")
+setwd("~/Documents/GENMETA")

 STEP:2

-##---- sourcing the files in the MetaG------##
+##---- sourcing the files in the GENMETA------##
-source("MetaG.R")
+source("GENMETA.R")
 source("myoptim.R")
-source("MetaG.summary.R")
+source("GENMETA.summary.R")
 source("sign.star.R")

 #--------- The following code is for the simulation results in Table 2----------------#